Jizen0x01/Xero-API-Bot/README.md

 ## Overview

-The **Xero Discord Bot** is a Python-based Discord bot designed to streamline interactions with the Xero API, making it more accessible and user-friendly.
+The **Xero API Bot** is a Python-based Discord bot designed to streamline interactions with the Xero API, making it more accessible and user-friendly.
 This bot provides users with an intuitive way to access information about blocked players, challenges, user status, clans, and players on the xero.gg platform.

 ## Features